UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/trapezoid.txt

 How accurate it is depends on how small the chunks are that you break the function up into.

 See if you can think of a way to dynamically determine how small a step you should use.

+This is one for the math and computational programming geeks!